HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 ## Enabling SSO between HCL DX and Volt MX

 This section provides information on how to enable single sign-on (SSO) for DX and Volt MX Foundry.
 HCL DX will act as the OAuth service provider.
-Therefore, configure OAuth in WebSphere to authenticate with HCL DX.
+Therefore, you must configure OAuth in WebSphere to authenticate with HCL DX.
 The following steps outline the process to enable SSO:

 1. [Create the OAuth service provider](#creating-the-oauth-service-provider).
 2. [Configure TAI properties](#configuring-tai-properties).